 If your blood pressure is high, it’s important to diet appropriately.
 One especially helpful mineral is potassium — which helps to relax the arterial walls and keep blood pressure in the healthy range.

 It encourages shedding a few pounds

 Weight loss is one of the most effective lifestyle changes you can make to control high blood pressure.
-Losing even a small amount of weight, if you're overweight or obese, can help reduce your numbers significantly.
+Losing even a small amount of weight can help reduce your numbers significantly.

 It promotes activity

-Regular physical activity can greatly lower your blood pressure.
-In addition, exercise can help you avoid developing hypertension.
+Regular physical activity and exercise can greatly lower your blood pressure.
 Simply walking, jogging, cycling, swimming, or dancing for only 30 minutes most days of the week can help keep your blood pressure at a healthy level.